chsasank/chsasank.github.io/_posts/project_turing/2020-12-25-marvin-minsky-form-content-computer-science.md

 $$ N=@@ AC + BD + @(A + B)(C + D)- @(AC + BD).$$

 This involves only three half-length multiplications, instead of the four that one might suppose were needed.
 For large $n$, the reduction can obviously be reapplied over and over to the smaller numbers.
 The price is a growing number of additions.
 By compounding this and other ideas, Cook showed that for any $\epsilon$ and large enough $n$, multiplication requires less than $n^{1+\epsilon}$ products, instead of the expected $n^2$.
-Similarly, V. Strassen showed recently that to multiply two m X m matrices, the number of products could be reduced to the order of $m^{\log_27}$, when it was always believed that the number must be cubic because there are $m^2$ terms in the result and each would seem to need a separate inner product with $m$ multiplications.
+Similarly, V. Strassen showed recently that to multiply two $m \times m$ matrices, the number of products could be reduced to the order of $m^{\log_27}$, when it was always believed that the number must be cubic because there are $m^2$ terms in the result and each would seem to need a separate inner product with $m$ multiplications.
 In both cases ordinary intuition has been wrong for a long time, so wrong that apparently no one looked for better methods.
 We still do not have a set of proof methods adequate for establishing exactly what is the minimum trade-off exchange, in the matrix ease, between multiplying and adding.

 The multiply-add exchange may not seem vitally important in itself, but if we cannot thoroughly understand something so simple, we can expect serious trouble with anything more complicated.